 Have you ever noticed how things that are good for you also tend to be good for the planet?

-Like riding your bike instead of taking the car, eating organic food, choosing cosmetics with fewer chemicals in them.
+Like riding your bike instead of taking the car, eating organic food, and choosing cosmetics with fewer chemicals in them.

-When I taught Personal Training students about the circulatory system, I always make the analogy that the aorta is like the trunk of a tree, the arteries are like the branches and the capillaries are like the leaves on a tree.
+When I taught Personal Training students about the circulatory system, I always make the analogy that the aorta is like the trunk of a tree, the arteries are like the branches, and the capillaries are like the leaves on a tree.